 - John Pontin.
 Baptised 19 June 1796 in Tortworth.
 John Ponting married Rebecca Purnell on 1 October 1821 in Tortworth.
 They had six children.
 Rebecca Ponting died in 1840.
 John Ponting died in 1868 in Charfield.

 - Joseph Pontin.
 Baptised 27 April 1798 in Tortworth.
 Joseph Ponting married Elizabeth Flight on 18 January 1836 at St Mary-De-Lode church, Gloucester.
 Joseph died in 1844 in Stroud.
 Elizabeth died in 1864 in Stroud.

-Robert Ponting died in 1840 in Tortworth.
+Robert Ponting died aged 80 and was buried on 10 June 1840 in Tortworth.
 Mary Ponting died aged 84 and was buried on 18 May 1841 in Tortworth.

 William Pontin and Sarah Watts

 William was baptised on 27 March 1705, the son of Charles Pontin, yeoman from Ham.

 William married Sarah Watts in October 1726 at Gloucester Cathedral, Gloucestershire.